-Students will add to their culinary repertoire and further develop their knowledge of food using the design process.
+Students will add to their culinary repertoire and further develop their knowledge of food using the deign process.
 This course will focus on the needs and concerns of individuals and society when it comes to food.
-Students will be asked to identify issues as they relate to food and use creative and critical thinking skills to design, develop and create practical solutions to such issues.
-Students will be asked to consider various global views, values, and beliefs in the development of innovative solutions, including aboriginal perspectives.
-Investigation into and development of culinary techniques will serve to enhance student's understanding and give them the opportunity to create meaningful food products.
+Students will be asked to identify issues as they relate to such issues.
+Students will be asked to consider various global views, values, and beliefs in the development of culinary techniques will serve to enhance student's understanding and give them the opportunity to create meaningful food products.